This Monogamous, Poisonous Rat Is Full of Surprises

 Ten rats were taken to a nearby research station.
 And by research station, we’re talking about an abandoned cow shed.
 Inside this makeshift facility, the researchers did their best to simulate the rats’ natural habitat in tree cavities by building stalls fitted with tiny ladders and nest boxes.
 Using cameras, the team gathered 447 daytime and 525 nighttime monitoring hours, during which they documented many of their behaviors.

-“They’re herbivores, essentially rat-shaped little cows,” Weinstein explained in the statement.
+“They’re herbivores, essentially rat-shaped little cows,” Weinstein explained in the University of Utah article.
 “They spend a lot of time eating, but we also see them walk around, mate, groom, climb up the walls, sleep in the nest box.”

 The animals were monitored as individuals, pairs, and groups.
 One of the more revealing observations came when a female was paired with a male captured at the same site.
 African crested rats, as the new research suggests, are monogamous.